linux-integrity/ima-doc/ima-concepts.rst

 can be overridden by the :ref:`boot-command-line-arguments` :ref:`ima-hash`.

-**IMA** :ref:`measurement` maintains an aggregate integrity value over the measurement event log if the platform has a TPM chip.
+* :ref:`ima-measurement` maintains an aggregate integrity value over the measurement event log if the platform has a TPM chip.
 The TPM can attest to the state of these system files.
 It typically uses PCR 10.
   The TPM attestation quote is a signature over the PCR, indirectly providing integrity over the measurement event log.

   The measurement system requires both a TPM and an independent verifier.

   Measurement is similar to the pre-OS trusted boot concept.
 The first measurement is the boot aggregate, which is a hash of TPM PCR 0-9.

   IMA keeps a table of the measured hash values.
 If the hash is seen again, the contents are not re-measured again. :ref:`config-ima-disable-htable` offers other options.

-**IMA** :ref:`appraisal` can check the file's digital signature or hash and take action if the signature verification fails or the hash does not match a known good value.
+* :ref:`ima-appraisal` can check the file's digital signature or hash and take action if the signature verification fails or the hash does not match a known good value.

   Appraisal is similar to the pre-OS secure boot concept.

   The appraisal system is local, and requires neither a TPM nor a separate verifier.

-**IMA** :ref:`ima-audit` includes the file hash in the system's audit log.
+* :ref:`ima-audit` includes the file hash in the system's audit log.
 This can be useful for analytics and forensics.

 Threat Model